Western Sahara

 • Motto Liberty, Democracy, Unity

-The Sahrawi Republic is a partially recognized state that claims the non-self-governed territory of Western Sahara, but controls only the easternmost one-fifth of it.
-Morocco controls and administers the rest of the disputed territory and calls these lands its Southern Provinces.
-The Sahrawi Republic was proclaimed by the Polisario Front on 27th February, 1976, to fill what they considered a political void left by the departing Spanish colonizers.
-It maintains diplomatic relations with 40 UN states and is a full member of the African Union.
-While the claimed capital is the former Western Sahara capital El-Aaiún, the provisional capital was formally moved to Tifariti in 2008.
-Day-to-day business, however, is conducted in the Tindouf refugee camps in Algeria, which house most of the exiled Sahrawi community.
+The Sahrawi Republic is a partially recognized state that claims the territory of Western Sahara, but controls approximately thirty percent of it.
+The remaining seventy percent is administered by Morocco, which calls these lands its Southern Provinces.
+The Sahrawi Republic was proclaimed by the Polisario Front on 27th February 1976, to fill what they considered a political void left by the departing Spanish colonizers.
+It maintains diplomatic relations with 45 UN member states and is a full member of the African Union.
+While the claimed capital is the former Western Sahara capital Laayoun, the government-in-exile operates from the provisional capital Tifariti, an oasis town in north-eastern Western Sahara.
+Most of the exiled Sahrawi community lives in refugee camps in the Tindouf region (Algeria).